Purina expands recall for dog food that may cause kidney issues, sickness in pets

 The affected batches of dog food include lot Nos.
 2213 1082 and 2214 1082, UPC code Nos.
 38100 19190 (8-pound bags) and 38100 19192 (20-pound bags).

-Pet owners who purchased bags of the product listed above are asked to immediately stop feeding and throw it away in a container where no other animals, including wildlife, can get to it.
+Pet owners who purchased bags of the affected product are asked to immediately stop feeding it to their pet and throw it away in a container where no other animals, including wildlife, can get to it.